 Arizona created their initial cottage food law in 2011 (HB 2103) and amended it in 2018 (SB 1022) to allow more types of food products.
 Arizona has one of the most successful cottage food programs of any state, with over 10,000 businesses registered as of 2021.
 This success is in large part because Arizona has… [read more]

-In this episode, Jennifer shares how to grow your cottage food business from part-time hobby to full-time brick-and-mortar without spending a dime on advertising.
+Jennifer Jacobs of Pinellas Park, FL shares how to organically grow your cottage food business from part-time hobby to full-time brick-and-mortar without spending a dime on advertising.

 Michigan enacted a cottage food law in 2010 (HB 5280), and then amended it once in 2012 (HB 5130) to increase the sales limit.
 Many types of non-perishable foods are allowed, and producers can sell directly to consumers at most sales venues.
 It is very easy to start a cottage food business, since no license… [read more]